ryantroyford/homecore/README.md

  - [home cleaning](/home-cleaning)

- 	windex? amonia-based floor cleaners? that shit's for squares. here are cleaning recipes for using all around your house - from basements to bathrooms - that *don't* use toxic chemicals.
+ 	windex? amonia-based floor cleaners? that shit's for squares. here are cleaning recipes for using all around your house - from basements to bathrooms - that clean just fine without the use toxic chemicals.

  - [personal hygiene](/personal-hygiene)